Back to Blog

 Blood stagnation is related to the circulation of oxygen in your blood.

-All the “western medical” resources like WebMD; heart.org; the Mayo Clinic; medicine.net; American Heart Association; etc. note the following as heart dis-ease risk factors:
+All the “western medical” resources like WebMD; heart.org; the Mayo Clinic; medicine.net; American Heart Association; etc. note the following as heart dis-ease risk factors: obesity, lack of exercise, hypertension, elevated cholesterol, and smoking.

 Let’s look at obesity.
 In a study done by the Mayo Clinic, it was found that for every 10 pounds a person is overweight, the capacity for blood flow in the body’s vessels is reduced by 50%.
 Being overweight literally causes Qi stagnation.